Knowledge Hub

 How to make a dilapidations claim

 The Dilapidations Protocol sets out a roadmap for how the court expects the process for a dilapidations claim to run.
 The process is summarised below and it’s worth highlighting here that the protocol says that it covers terminal dilapidations claims rather than interim.
-There’s no set procedure for dealing with interim claims unless the lease itself outlines a particular procedure, but it would be prudent for the landlord to consider the protocol when pursuing an interim claim.
+There’s no set procedure for dealing with interim claims unless the lease itself outlines a particular procedure, but it would be wise for the landlord to consider the protocol when making an interim claim.

 The process for making a dilapidations claim

-• Once the landlord has sent a schedule of dilapidations and Quantified Demand to the tenant, the tenant must reply within the following 56 days, confirming whether the alleged breaches and specified remedial works are agreed or disputed.
+• Once the landlord has sent a schedule of dilapidations and Quantified Demand to the tenant, the tenant must reply within the following 56 days, confirming whether the alleged breaches and stated remedial works are agreed or disputed.

 • In cases where settlement can’t be reached, the landlord must then provide a more detailed quantification of losses.
 This would be through the production of a formal diminution valuation or an account of actual or expected expenditure and financial costs.